faisal7806/frappe-server-side/Vagrant-box-for-frappe-framework.md

 # Vagrant V5 box installation instructions:
 This box already has all dependencies (except wkhtmltopdf - i forgot).
 One database, **site1.local**, is installed by default.
-Mysql root password is frappe@ and Administrator password is frappe@.
+Mysql root password is `frappe@` and Administrator password is `frappe@`.
 User frappe is not necessary because frappe was installed with user vagrant with no password.
-But if you must to know user frappe password is frappe@.
+But if you must to know user frappe password is `frappe@`.

 Here is the link: [Vagrant box](https://meocloud.pt/link/c32bc5b3-9197-4654-971c-483d1d8ecbeb/frappe_v5/)